 But when I got my first interchangeable lens camera in 2006 I was hooked.
-When I retired from my career in enterprise and startup software marketing in 2014, I bought a professional-grade camera and some higher-end ‘glass’ (translate: lenses), signed up for the first of several photography and Photoshop classes, and turned my focus exclusively to my passion: dogs.
+When I retired from my career in enterprise and startup software marketing in 2014, I bought a professional-grade camera and some higher-end lenses, signed up for the first of several photography and Photoshop classes, and turned my focus exclusively to my passion: dogs.

-I live in Mill Valley with my husband and our 12-year-old rescue terrier (and most patient model) named Lulu.
-Last summer I solo-hiked the whole John Muir Trail: 270 miles of high-elevation backpacking over 28 days, including a summit of Mount Whitney.
+I live in Mill Valley with my husband and our 13-year-old rescue terrier (and most patient model), Lulu.
+In the summer of 2016 I solo-hiked the whole John Muir Trail: 270 miles of high-elevation backpacking over 28 days, including a summit of Mount Whitney.
 Dogs are mostly not allowed in the backcountry wilderness, but I did manage to find a few out backpacking with their people.
 (In fact, a black Lab miraculously appeared once when I was chowing down a spam sandwich hundreds of miles from nowhere.
 I believe Labs can smell food from longer distances than bears.)

 I proudly volunteer my photography services at The Milo Foundation in Point Richmond.
-Over the past 19 years, Milo has rescued and found homes for more than 25,000 animals that faced euthanasia in California's high-kill shelters.
-I have photographed over 700 dogs (and many cats) there, editing almost 4,000 images culled out of about 30,000 raw shots.
+Over the past 20+ years, Milo has rescued and found homes for more than 28,000 animals that faced euthanasia in California's high-kill shelters.
+I have photographed over 1,000 dogs and puppies (and many cats/kittens) there, editing over 4,000 images culled out of about 32,000 raw shots.
 (Phew!)
 I'm thrilled to have a small part in helping these wonderful animals find forever homes.
-Please consider rescue the next time you add to your canine family!
+Please consider rescue the next time you add to your canine family.

 Although I don't earn a living from dog photography, I do occasionally offer "mini sessions" in Marin - get added to my mailing list below to be notified about those.